Be our member and get voucher discount until 15%

 Certificate: Open Water

-No minimum logged dives
+4 minimum logged dives

-Ambon, Banda Island
+Ambon, Banda Sea

 Certificate: Advanced Open Water